Intra Airways: Joint operations and a full merger

 In January 1979 Intra Holdings Ltd sold its holding in Intra Airways.
-This resulted in the airline's merger with Bournemouth-based Express Air Freight (C.I.)
-Ltd. The new entity resulting from this merger was named Jersey European Airways (JEA).
-It was absorbed into East Midlands-based ABC, an all-cargo airline that was part of the Field Aviation/Hunting group of companies.
-(JEA began trading on 1 November 1979.
-Express Air Services, which took over the operation of Express Air Freight's cargo aircraft, subsequently demerged from JEA.).
+This resulted in the airline's operations merger with those of Bournemouth-based Express Air Freight (C.I.).
+Despite further events this association lasted until October 1980.
+A full-blown merger was in the air and, on October 31, 1979, Intra Airways ceased all flying activities and existed as a separate entity.
+The next day his assets became Jersey European Airways (JEA).
+Express Air Services, which took over the operation of Express Air Freight's cargo aircraft, subsequently demerged from JEA.

-Jersey European Airways later became Flybe.
-Due to the impact of COVID-19, Flybe ceased operations on 5 March 2020.

-The Flybe name was briefly resurrected in April 2022 under a new legal entity, though with largely the same brand and business model, but ceased operating nine months later in January 2023.

 Fleet

 Intra Airways operated the following aircraft types: